-Item Description Action Click the link and choose Change Action to Deny or Change Action to Allow.
-Protocol Click the link and choose change Action to Deny of change Action to Anow.
-Click and choose one of these options: Choose Match Any Protocol to apply the rule to all protocols.
-Choose Use an Existing Protocol to specify a protocol.
-Select the protocol from the drop-down list, and click Use Protocol.
-Choose Use a New Protocol to specify custom protocol characteristics.
-Specify the following information in the pop-up window, and click Save & Use: Ethertype: Select IP or enter another Ethertype.
-IP Protocol: Select one of the listed protocols, or enter another.
-Destination Port (TCP/UDP only): Enter a port number or specify Any.
-Source Port (TCP/UDP only): Enter a port number or specify Any.
-When defining an application that uses a well-known server port (e.g., HTTP uses port 80), it is best to define that well-known port as the destination port and leave the source port as Any.
-ICMP Type (ICMP only): Choose Any or enter a specific ICMP type Protocol (ICMP) type.
-ICMP Code (ICMP only): Choose Any or enter a specific ICMP code.
-Match reply traffic: Indicate whether return traffic will automatically be allowed as part of the rule.
-For example, if the rule is to allow UDP destination port 7777 traffic from the VM to a specified remote address, and Match reply traffic is also allowed from source port 7777 of the remote address to the VM.
-This option should be enabled for any UDP protocol that requires bidirectional communication (the option is always enabled for TCP).
-One-time Use vs. Multiple Uses: Select whether you want to use this protocol only for the current rule or add it to the list of protocols that can be selected in the drop-down protocol menu. . defined protocol.
+ltem Description Action Click the link and choose Change Action to Deny or Change Action to Allow.
+Protocol Click and choose one of these options: Choose Match Any Protocol to apply the rule to all protocols. • Choose Use an Existing Protocol to specify a protocol.
+Select the protocol from the drop-down list, and click Use Protocol . • Choose Use a New Protocol to specify custom protocol characteristics.
+Specify the following information in the pop-up window, and click Save &amp; Use : Ethertype: Select IP or enter another Ethertype. • IP Protocol: Select one of the listed protocols, or enter another. • Destination Port (TCP/UDP only): Enter a port number or specify Any . • Source Port (TCP/UDP only): Enter a port number or specify Any .
+When defining an application that uses a well-known server port (e.g., HTTP uses port 80), it is best to define that well-known port as the destination port and leave the source port as Any . • ICMP Type (ICMP only): Choose Any or enter a specific ICMP type Protocol (ICMP) type. • ICMP Code (ICMP only): Choose Any or enter a specific ICMP code. • Match reply traffic: Indicate whether return traffic will automatically be al- lowed as part of the rule.
+For example, if the rule is to allow UDP destination port 7777 traffic from the VM to a specified remote address, and Match reply traffic is selected, then UDP traffic is also allowed from source port 7777 of the remote address to the VM.
+This option should be enabled for any UDP protocol that requires bidirectional communication (the option is always enabled for TCP). • One-time Use vs. Multiple Uses: Select whether you want to use this protocol only for the current rule or add it to the list of protocols that can be selected in the drop-down protocol menu. • Choose View/Modify Current Protocol to modify characteristics for an already defined protocol.
 Direction Choose whether the rule will apply from or to the specified remote address- es, or both.
-Remote Addresses To specify the remote addresses: Click the Any link to open a pop-up window that lists the available address groups.
+Remote Addresses To specify the remote addresses: 1.
+Click the Any link to open a pop-up window that lists the available address groups.
+2. Select one or more address groups and use the arrows to move them to the Selected column.
+3. Use the All buttons to select or deselect all of the groups.
+4. To specify an IP address or subnet that is not part of an existing address group, enter the address or subnet (x.x.x.x or x.x.x./n), and click Add.
+Repeat to add additional addresses.
+5. Click Done.
 Select one or more address groups and use the arrows to move them to the Selected column.
 Use the All buttons to select or deselect all of the groups.
-To specify an IP address or subnet that is not part of an existing address group, enter the address or subnet (x.x.x.x or x.x.x.x/n), and click Add.
+To specify an IP address or subnet that is not part of an existing address group, enter the address or subnet (x.x.x.x or x.x.x/n), and click Add.
 Repeat to add additional addresses.
-Click Done.